mendelt/secure-programming-rust/presentation.md

   * No null-reference exceptions
 * Lots of other bugs are caught too
   * Pre- and post-conditions can be encoded in types
-* Rust allows you to express 'valid' behavior in types
+* Zero cost abstractions
-  * The compiler can do (limited) static analysis
+  * A lot of checks are done by the compiler and are optimized out
 ---
 # 'Get the hangover before the party'